Motz Outdoor Adventures

 Species You'll Want to Hook

-Walleye: These golden-eyed predators are the crown jewels of Wisconsin fishing.
+Walleye: These golden-eyed predators are the bread and butter of Wisconsin fishing.
 They love to hang out near drop-offs and underwater structure, which makes them perfect for honing your electronics skills.
-We'll use your side-imaging to locate likely walleye haunts, then drop down with jigs or live bait rigs.
-Walleye fishing heats up in spring and fall, but with the right know-how, you can target them year-round.
-There's nothing quite like the distinctive 'tap-tap' of a walleye strike on your line.
+We'll use your fish finder to locate schools and watch how they react to different presentations.
+Walleye fishing heats up in spring and fall, but with the right tech, we can find them year-round.
+There's nothing quite like the thump of a walleye strike, and the taste?
+Well, let's just say there's a reason they're called "ol' marble eyes".

-Muskellunge (Musky): Known as the "fish of 10,000 casts," muskies are the ultimate challenge for any angler.
-These toothy predators can grow over 50 inches long and are notoriously picky eaters.
-We'll use your electronics to locate weed edges and deep structure where muskies like to ambush their prey.
-Then it's time for some big baits and figure-8s at the boat.
-Musky season peaks in fall, but summer can provide excellent action too.
-Even if we don't hook into one of these monsters, just seeing one follow your lure is an adrenaline rush you won't forget.
+Muskellunge (Musky): The "fish of 10,000 casts" is the ultimate challenge for any angler.
+These toothy predators can grow over 50 inches long and are known for their explosive strikes.
+We'll use your electronics to scan large areas of water, looking for the telltale marks of a big musky lurking near structure or following schools of baitfish.
+Musky season peaks in fall, but they can be caught year-round with the right approach.
+Even if we don't hook one, just seeing a massive musky on your Livescope is an adrenaline rush you won't forget.

 Time to Book Your Spot